Diophantine property of matrices and attractors of projective iterated function systems in $\mathbb{RP}^1$: Introduction and main results

 If, in addition, the semigroup generated by $\Fk$ is free, that is, $f_\bi \equiv f_\bj \ \Longleftrightarrow\ \bi=\bj$, we say that $\Fk$ satisfies the {\em strong exponential separation condition}.
-If these properties hold for infinitely many $n$, then we say that $\Fk$ satisfies the {\em (strong) exponential separation condition on $J$ along a subsequence}. \end{dfn}
+If these properties hold for infinitely many $n$, then we say that $\Fk$ satisfies the {\em (strong) exponential separation condition on $X'$ along a subsequence}. \end{dfn}

-It is rather straightforward to show that the (strong) Diophantine condition for an $m$-tuple in $SL_2(\R)$ matrices is equivalent to the (strong) exponential separation condition for the associated projective IFS (see Lemma~\ref{lem-Dioph} below).
+We prove in Proposition~\ref{prop-Dioph2} below that the (strong) exponential separation condition on a non-empty set for the projective IFS on $\RP^{d-1}$ implies the (strong) Diophantine condition for an $m$-tuple of $GL_d(\R)$ matrices.

 In \cite[Cor.
-1.2]{Hochman2014}, Hochman proved (\ref{dimul}) for an affine IFS $\mathcal{F} = \{ f_i \}_{i \in \Lambda}$ satisfying the exponential separation condition on $J=\{0\}$ along a subsequence.
+1.2]{Hochman2014}, Hochman proved (\ref{dimul}) for an affine IFS $\mathcal{F} = \{ f_i \}_{i \in \Lambda}$ on $\R$, satisfying the strong exponential separation condition along a subsequence on the set $X'=\{0\}$.
+(In fact, it follows from \cite{Hochman2014} that strong exponential separation along a subsequence on any finite subset of $\R$ implies the same conclusion.)
 Thus our Theorem~\ref{thm-attr} is, in a sense, a generalization of Hochman's result to the case of contractive projective IFS.